NHSDigital/hello-world-auth-examples/user-restricted-separate-auth-tutorials/cis2/csharp/HelloWorldSeparateAuth/README.md

 ## Using the application
 When you run the code, you should be able to load the application at `http://localhost:5001`.
-1. Click the button 'Login with NHS login' to be directed to Keycloak.
+1. Click the button 'Login with NHS CIS2' to be directed to Keycloak.
 2. Sign in with your user credentials for the client.
 3. You are be redirected back to the application.
 The access token you have received is used to make a request to the Hello World API.
 4. The response from the API should read: